ApsaraDB for Redis and Tair support the pipelining feature of native Redis.

 Additionally, Redis provides the pipelining mode in which the client batch issues commands without waiting for responses.
 After the client receives the responses, it matches them to the commands in order and returns the results to the frontend.

-The following figure shows how these two modes work. pipeline
+The following figure shows how the ping-pong mode and the pipelining mode work.

 Pipelining is useful in scenarios where multiple commands need to be quickly submitted to the server and the responses are not required immediately.
 As such, pipelining can be used as a batch processing tool to optimize the system performance.